isinghrana/ai-starterkit-mymeds/chapter3/Readme.md

 	c.
 Click *Create* and Function App Details screen is displayed.

 	d.
 Enter the details - select the Resource Group created in Chapter 2.
 Enter a name for your function - which needs to be globally unique.
-(Add numbers like 123, 456, or whatever to make it unique.)
+(Add numbers like 123, your dog's name, or whatever to make it unique.)
 Select a Region.
 (It's not necessary, but you should probably make it the same as your Resource Group's region.)
 Select *.Net Core* for Runtime stack.
 Leave the rest of the options with their default settings and click the *Review + create* button on the bottom left.

 <img src="./images/CreateAzureFuncDetails.GIF" alt="Create Azure Function Details" width="50%" height="50%"/>